next-multilingual/next-multilingual/README.md

 Creating and managing those files is as simple as creating a style sheet, but here are the important details:

 - The message files are `.properties` files.
 Yes, you might wonder why, but there are good reasons documented in the [design decision document](./docs/design-decisions.md).
-- Make sure yours file encoding is set to `UTF-8`.
+- Make sure your file encoding is set to `UTF-8`.
 Not doing so will replace non-latin characters by `�`.
 - To leverage some of the built-in IDE support for `.properties` files, we follow a strict naming convention: `<PageFilename>.<locale>.properties`
 - Each message must have unique keys that follow a strict naming convention: `<applicationId>.<context>.<id>` where:
   - **applicationId** must use the same value as set in `next-multilingual/config`
   - **context** must represent the context associated with the message file, for example `aboutUsPage` or `footerComponent` could be good examples of context.
 Each file can only contain 1 context and context should not be used across many files as this could cause "key collision" (non-unique keys).
   - **id** is the unique identifier in a given context (or message file).
-  - Each "segment" of a key must be separated by a `.` and can only contain between 1 to 50 alphanumerical characters - we recommend using camel case for readability.
+  - Each "segment" of a key must be separated by a `.` and can only contain between 1 to 50 alphanumeric characters - we recommend using camel case for readability.
 - For pages:
   - If you want to localize your URLs, you must include message files that include a key with the `slug` identifier.
   - If you want to customize your title with a description longer than the slug, include a key with the `title` identifier.